-The Compensation Committee makes stock-based compensation awards to executive officers on an annual basis.
+The Compensation Committee generally makes stock-based compensation awards to executive officers on an annual basis.
 Stock-based compensation awards are intended to align the interests of our executive officers with stockholders, and reward them for increases in stockholder value over long periods of time (i.e., greater than one year).
-It is the Company's practice to make stock-based compensation awards to executive officers in November of each year at a pre-scheduled Compensation Committee meeting.
-For fiscal year 2007, the Compensation Committee made awards to executive officers, including certain Named Executive Officers, on November 7, 2006, at a regularly scheduled Compensation Committee meeting.
+It is the Company's practice to make stock-based compensation awards to executive officers in November of each year at a prescheduled Compensation Committee meeting.
+For fiscal year 2010, the Compensation Committee made awards to executive officers, including certain Named Executive Officers, on November 10, 2009, at a regularly scheduled Compensation Committee meeting.
 Stock options awarded to executive officers at the meeting had an exercise price equal to the closing price of the Company's common stock on the meeting date.

-In making stock-based compensation awards to certain executive officers for fiscal year 2007, the Compensation Committee first reviewed the Comparator Group data to determine the percentage of the outstanding number of shares that are typically used for employee compensation programs (i.e., "burn rate" and "overhang").
-The Compensation Committee then set the number of Skyworks shares of common stock that would be made available for executive officer awards at approximately the median of the Comparator Group based on the business need, internal and external circumstances and ISS guidelines.
+In making stock-based compensation awards to certain executive officers for fiscal year 2010, the Compensation Committee first reviewed the Comparator Group data to determine the percentage of the outstanding number of shares that are typically used for employee compensation programs.
+The Compensation Committee then set the number of Skyworks shares of common stock that would be made available for executive officer awards at approximately the median of the Comparator Group based on the business need, internal and external circumstances and RiskMetrics/ISS guidelines.
 The Compensation Committee then reviewed the Comparator Group by executive position to determine the allocation of the available shares among the executive officers.
 The Compensation Committee then attributed a long-term equity-based compensation value to each executive officer.
-One-half of that value was converted to a number of stock options using an estimated Black-Scholes value, and the remaining half was converted to a number of restricted stock awards based on the fair market value of the common stock.
-The Compensation Committee's rationale for awarding restricted shares included providing an award that would have a fixed monetary value for retention purposes, while at the same time providing an incentive to the executive management team towards the common goal of increasing stockholder value.2
+One-half of that value was converted to a number of stock options using an estimated Black-Scholes value, and the remaining half of the value was converted to a number of performance share awards (at target) based on the fair market value of the common stock.
+The Compensation Committee's rationale for awarding performance shares is to further align the executive's interest with those of the Company's stockholders by using equity-awards that will vest only if the Company achieves a pre-established performance metric(s).